JulioCoder/dotfiles/README.md

-# Setting up the New Macbook M1 apple ARM for development
+# Setting up the New Macbook M1 apple ARM for web development - 2021

 1. Search the Terminal.app in Applications
 1. Right click on Terminal > Get Info > Check Open with Rosseta